MAYZGitHub/mayz-contracts/README.md

 - **Oracle Documentation**: Information on our oracle implementation.
 [TODO].
 - **Contributing Guidelines**: See our Contributing Guidelines.
 [TODO].

-For more documentation, refer to the `docs/` directory.
+> For more documentation, refer to the `docs/` directory.
+For technical implementation details of any aspect of the protocol, see our [Technical Documentation](./docs/TECHNICAL.md).

-If you have any questions, feel free to open an issue or reach out on [Discord](https://discord.gg/mayzprotocol).
+> If you have any questions, feel free to open an issue or reach out on [Discord](https://discord.com/invite/6xkbynuNrj.

 ## Contributing

 See our Contributing Guidelines [TODO] for more information.
+> For technical contribution requirements and guidelines, refer to our [Technical Documentation](./docs/TECHNICAL.md#contributing).